bennvan/dokuwiki-plugin-latexcaption/README.md

 Fixes:
-- No more 'dangerous' string searches to set reference links that appear before a label definition.
+- No string searches to set reference links that appear before a label definition.
 - Change syntax to allow multiple classes to be used eg. left, center, right.
-- Add ability to have subfigures/tables if your template allows.
+- Add ability to have subfigures/tables.
 - Add option to change caption tag syntax.
 - Code easy to expand to caption label more tags if needed.
-- Updated some css styles.
+- Updated some css styles to use flexbox.

 The following outputs are using the bootstrap3 template.
 Please note that the `<caption></caption>` syntax conflicts with bootstraps' caption.
 I recommend to modify the boostrap3 syntax to use something like `<bscaption></bscaption>`, or alternatively I have provided a setting to change the syntax of this plugin.